mattcoding4days/Riker/README.md

 > along with your distro information

 ## Want Feature X implemented ?

 > Please explain why and consider contributing

 ## Does my code suck???
-> Tell me why in a constructive way, and and contribute to make it better
+> Tell me why in a constructive way, and contribute to make it better